Institute of Our Lady of Mercy CIO

 You can change your mind at any time by contacting using any of the methods shown below in the ‘How do I contact you?’ section.

-18 Withdrawing my consent
+19 Withdrawing your consent

 Where we process your information based on your consent, you may withdraw your consent at any time.
 You can do this by contacting us using any of the methods shown below in the ‘How do I contact you?’ section.

-19 Making a complaint to us
+20 Making a complaint to us

 We hope you’ll never have the need to do so, but if you do want to complain about our use of your personal data, or our facilitation of your data subject rights requests, you can contact us using any of the methods shown below in the ‘How do I contact you?’ section.